codepress/admin-columns/readme.txt

 You can find a list of the available actions and filters (and examples on how to use them!) in the [Admin Columns documentation](https://www.admincolumns.com/documentation/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq#filter-reference).

+= What is the difference between Admin Columns (free) and Admin Columns Pro? =

+The free version lets you add, remove, reorder, and configure columns on any admin list screen.
+[Admin Columns Pro](https://www.admincolumns.com/admin-columns-pro/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq) adds sorting, filtering, inline editing, CSV export, and deep integrations with plugins like Advanced Custom Fields and WooCommerce.

+= Is Admin Columns compatible with PHP 8.x? =

+Yes.
+Admin Columns is tested and compatible with PHP 8.0, 8.1, 8.2, 8.3, and 8.4.
+The minimum required version is PHP 7.4.

+= Will Admin Columns slow down my WordPress admin? =

+No. Admin Columns only loads on admin list screens where it's active.
+It has no impact on the front end of your site, and its backend footprint is minimal.

+= Can I use Admin Columns without any coding? =

+Absolutely.
+The entire column configuration is done through a visual drag-and-drop interface — no PHP, no CSS, no coding required.

 == Screenshots ==

-1. Settings page for Post(type) columns.
+1. Column settings page for post types — drag and drop to reorder, configure each column's display options.
-2. Posts Screen with the customized sortable columns.
+2. Posts list screen with customized columns showing exactly the data you need.
-3. Settings page for the Media Library columns.
+3. Column settings page for the Media Library.
-4. Media Screen with the customized sortable columns.
+4. Media Library with custom columns for dimensions, file size, EXIF data, and more.
-5. Settings page for Users columns.
+5. Column settings page for the Users screen.
-6. Users Screen with the customized sortable columns.
-7. Settings page showing the different displaying types for custom field.
+6. Users list with custom columns for roles, post counts, and custom fields.
+7. Custom field column configuration — choose from color, date, image, number, URL, and more display types.
-8. Posts Screen with custom fields.
+8. Posts list showing multiple custom field columns with formatted values.

 == Changelog ==

-= 7.0.11 =
-Release Date: TBD

-* [Fixed] Correctly assign an UTC timezone for `wp_date()` usages.

 = 7.0.10 =
 Release Date: February 16th, 2026